 China is known for its religious diversity, and Chengdu is not lacking in that.
 Surrounded by the most famous Buddhist and Taoist temples, the Huangcheng Mosque stands right at the heart of Chengdu.
 The Huangcheng Mosque was built in the 16th century and rebuilt in 1858 and is considered the largest mosque in Sichuan Province.
 Although the wars destroyed it in 1917, it was rebuilt again.
 The mosque infuses Chinese and Arabic architecture, making it one of the most remarkable buildings and tourist attractions.

 Kuanzhai Alley consists of three famous and historic alleys from the Qing dynasty: Kuan Alley (Wide Alley), Zhai Alley (Narrow Alley), and Jing Alley (Well Alley).
 This historic alley attracts millions of tourists as it maintains the original looks of buildings for hundreds of years.
 The alley shows the mingling of the old Qing lifestyle with the modern life of modern restaurants, pubs, and souvenir shops.

 11- Explore history at Jinsha Site Museum

 Another fascinating stop in Chengdu is the Jinsha Site Museum.
 It consists of Relics Hall, Exhibition Hall, Cultural Heritage Protection Center, and Ecological Garden.
-The site is an interesting one because the modern civilization intertwines with the ancient Shu civilization (Shu was the name of Sichuan Province).
+The site is interesting because the modern civilization intertwines with the ancient Shu civilization (Shu was the name of Sichuan Province).
 The Exhibition Hall has 5 parts, each exploring a part of the Shu kingdom.
-Hall No.1, for example, displays the ancient daily life of Shu kingdom.
+Hall No.1, for example, displays the ancient daily life of the Shu kingdom.
 You can also enjoy the specially made movie Dreaming Back to Jinsha in a 4D cinema.

 Things to do in Chengdu at Night